 Children should be interested in the fact that we plant seeds in spring, and in autumn we can see seeds, nuts and berries on plants once the flowers have died.
 After watching the video and completing the worksheet, you can extend the topic according to your age group using activities from the LearnEnglish Kids website.

-- To present a topic related to the seasons: spring (seeds are planted) and autumn (new seeds form and fall to the ground) and to World Wildlife Day (the 3rd of March).
+- To present a topic related to the seasons: spring (seeds are planted) and autumn (new seeds form and fall to the ground) and to World Wildlife Day (3 March)

 Young learners aged 6-12 years (see stages of lesson for variations for younger and older students)

-The lesson plan and worksheets can be downloaded as PDF's below.
-The video, which is available on this page below, can also be viewed at the following link address: http://www.viddler.com/v/792eec19
+The lesson plan, worksheets and answer key can be downloaded in PDF format below.
+The video, which is available on this page below, can also be viewed at the following link address: